Rodgeroger/SQL-Project-Repository-/README.md

 - **Targeted Retention Strategies for Overtime**: Tailor initiatives to lowerr attrition rate among employees who take overtimes.

 - **Improve Environment Satisfaction**: Since the less environmental satisfaction you have is correlated with the higher attirirotn rate, focus on making the environmrnt as satisfactory to the employees as possible.

-- **Desktop Development Focus**: Given that desktops bring in the majority of sessions, it’s important to prioritize the performance and compatibility of the website on desktop browsers, particularly Chrome.

-- **User Survey to Address Decline**: The decline in traffic over the 2017-2019 period should be investigated through user surveys.
-Understanding why users are visiting the site less can provide insights into areas of improvement and potential changes in the website’s functionality or content.